pybricks/pybricks-api/doc/api/start_pup.rst

     :header: **Extra steps for Linux users**

     - In Google Chrome or Chromium, go to ``chrome://flags/``.
-    - Search for *Experimental Web Platform features*.
+    - Search for *Experimental Web Platform features* and enable it.
-    - Enable it.

 Installing the Pybricks firmware
 --------------------------------